Last updated 3 March 2020

 A terrorist act is an action or a threat of action that is intended to coerce a government, influence a government by intimidation or intimidate a section of the public.
-There must also be an intention to advance a political, religious or ideological cause (this is commonly referred to as a ‘motive requirement’).
-Action falls within the definition of a terrorist act where it would:
+There must also be an intention to advance a political, religious or ideological cause (this is commonly referred to as a ‘motive requirement’), which distinguishes terrorism from other crimes.
+Conduct falls within the definition of a terrorist act where it would:

 - cause serious physical harm or death to a person

 - create a serious health or safety risk to the public